 Your Resources Are Spent

-Let’s recall the amount of energy, fuel and concentration that is used to run the miles that make up your race and at your “race pace”.
+Let’s recall the amount of energy, fuel, and concentration that is used to run the miles that make up your race and at your “race pace”.
 No matter how well trained you are, how well your nutrition plan worked out and how mentally prepared you are, all of your resources will be tapped by the time you cross the finish line.
 The body is not always logical in its responses.
-There is a science-backed reason that people cry.
+There is a science-backed reason that runners cry at the finish.
 Your body wants fuel and the physiological response of your body to that need that can be crying.